yardenrev/BMSegmentationAndAnlysis/README.md

 ## Run

+**To run the pipeline:**
-To run the pipeline go to main.py and paste the path to your nifti file in the 'data_path' variable.
+go to main.py and paste the path to your nifti file in the 'data_path' variable.
 Then use the following command(in the project folder):

  ```bash
 python main.py
 ```

-To run by study id use the following command in the terminal:
+**To run by study id use the following command in the terminal:**

  ```bash
 /home/eliyams/anaconda3/envs/env_final_project/bin/python /home/eliyams/Downloads/FinalProject-main/linux/Run_By_Study.py